pallets/werkzeug/docs/index.rst

 Documentation Overview
 ======================

-Welcome to the Werkzeug documentation.
+Welcome to the Werkzeug |version| documentation.
+You can find different editions of the `documentation online <http://werkzeug.pocoo.org/documentation/>`_.

 Getting Started